Southampton-RSG/2021-11-1-socobio-crs/novice/shell/03-pipefilter.md

 We'll largely be working on the 10-row version, since this allows us to more easily reason about the data in the file and the operations we're performing on it.

+> ## Why not just use the entire 20MB data set? {.callout}
+>
-Running various commands over a 20MB data set could take some time.
+> Running various commands over a 20MB data set could take some time.
-It's generally good practice when developing code, scripts, or just using shell commands, to use a representative subset of data that is manageable to start with, in order to make progress efficiently.
+> It's generally good practice when developing code, scripts, or just using
+> shell commands, to use a representative subset of data that is manageable to
+> start with, in order to make progress efficiently.
-Otherwise, we'll be here all day!
+> Otherwise, we'll be here all day!
-Once we're confident our commands, code, scripts, etc. work the way we want, we can then test them on the entire data set.
+> Once we're confident our commands, code, scripts, etc. work the way we want, we
+> can then test them on the entire data set.

 The `.csv` extension indicates that these files are in Comma Separated Value format,